About the Project

 • Proficiency in English (both oral and written).

 Applicants should apply via the University’s admissions portal (EUCLID) and apply for the programme PhD Informatics: Adaptive and Neural Computation; 3 Year, full time with a start date up to 1 Oct 2021.
 This can be reached via https://www.ed.ac.uk/studying/postgraduate/degrees?r=site/view&id=489

 Applicants should state “Better Sample Efficiency of Reinforcement Learning” as the topic and designate “Amos Storkey (MSR Scholarship)” as the research supervisor in their application and Research Proposal document.

 Applications can be submitted any time until the post is filled.

 Applicants must submit:

 • All degree transcripts and certificates (and certified translations if applicable)

 • Evidence of English Language capability (where applicable).

-• A short research proposal (max 2 pages)
+• A short research proposal (approx 3 pages)

-• A full CV and cover letter describing your background, suitability for the PhD, and research interests (max 2 pages).
+• A full CV and cover letter describing your background, suitability for the PhD, and research interests.

 • Two references (note that it the applicant’s responsibility to ensure reference letters are received before the deadline).